Living in the present

-So any future you imagine is, in this way, a lie.
+So any worrying future that you imagine is, in this way, a lie.

 It does not make sense to resent the past either.
 The thing is, you cannot change the past.
-Why would you like to re-live and suffer something you cannot do anything about?
+Why would you like to re-live and hurt about something that you cannot do anything about?